fedash/Computing-Data-Analysis/AssociationRuleMining/README.md

 # Association Rule Mining on Transaction Data

 In this project, I delved into transaction data to discover product associations and relationships.
 I utilized the principles of association rule mining, specifically the Apriori algorithm, to reveal which products are frequently bought together.
-Additionally, we visualized the results with a colorful network graph to showcase these associations visually.
+Additionally, I visualized the results with a colorful network graph to showcase these associations visually.

 ## Data Used